KirillKryukov/naf/README.md

  About 1/4 of the uncompressed data size should be normally fine, but safer to have 1/2 or more.
  Note that storage devices and filesystems can slow down when nearly full, so having extra free temporary space is generally a good idea.

+Compression strength can be controlled with "--level N", where N is from 1 to 22.
+This corresponds to zstd compression levels.
+1 is the fastest with moderate compression.
+22 is slow but gives the best compression.
+22 is the default setting.

 ## Decompressing

 `unnaf -masked-fasta <file.naf >file.fasta`